ebelingbarros/Final-project-Spiced-bootcamp/README.md

 - `data`: The folder contains the csv files used in this project.
 - `setup.sh`: file needed for the Streamlit app's deployment
 - `Procfile`: file needed for the Streamlit app's deployment
-- 'requirements.txt`: file needed for the Streamlit app's deployment
+- `requirements.txt`: file needed for the Streamlit app's deployment

 ## Methodology